Getting Started

 pip install -U -r requirements.txt

-You can now develop Python Pulumi code in that directory, referring to this module with imports such as these:
+You can now develop Python Pulumi code in that directory, as shown in the following section.

 import tb_pulumi